walenty500/walenty500/README.md

 - 👀 I’m interested in Machine Learning, Data Science and Automation
 - 🌱 I’m currently learning Python and C
 - 💞️ I’m looking to collaborate on all kinds of projects that can help me grow as a developer
+- 🦊 You can also find me on GitLab: https://gitlab.com/walenty500
 - 📫 You can reach me by email - krzysztof.walentukiewicz2@gmail.com

 <!---